-The answer to “how hard is it to get into this specialty?” varies enormously — not just by specialty, but by location, timing, and what you bring to the table.
+The answer to “how hard is it to get into this specialty?” varies enormously.
+Specialty is only the first variable; location, timing, and what you bring to the table all move the answer.
 That said, the data and hiring patterns are consistent enough to give you a useful map.

 Quick answer: CRNA, NICU, and OR are the most competitive nursing specialties – they require specific prerequisites, limited program seats or residency slots, and structured pipelines.
 Outpatient settings, school nursing, home health, and long-term care are the least competitive.
 Most hospital-based specialties sit in the middle: achievable with the right certifications and 1–2 years of med-surg experience.